khoaguin/ml-ops/full-stack-deep-learning/README.md

 ## Labs
 ![labs-banner](./images/labs-banner.png)

 As part of Full Stack Deep Learning 2022, we will incrementally develop a complete deep learning codebase through the labs to create and deploy a model that understands images of hand-written paragraphs and outputs the text in the images.
+The labs can be run on Google Colab, and there are also accompanied walkthrough videos that you can find [here](https://github.com/full-stack-deep-learning/fsdl-text-recognizer-2022-labs).

 ### [Lab 00: Overview](./labs/Lab00-Overview.ipynb)
 In the first lab, we go through the overview of the text recognizer app that demonstrates core principles and tools of an ML-powered application.